-If you haven’t shopped around for phone plans for a while, this is a great place to start.
-If you’re currently on a contract, you may even find that switching plans right away is worth the termination fee.
-Some companies will even refund the termination fee from your old cell phone company for switching to them.
+Secondly, if you haven’t shopped around for phone plans for a while, do so.
+Even if you’re currently on a contract, you may find that switching plans right away is worth the termination fee.
+Some companies will refund the termination fee from your old cell phone company for switching to them.

 I realize that cable, phone or internet may be harder to give up or cut back on.
 However, remember what these bills may be holding you back from.
 You might be surprised how quickly you learn to live without some of these services.
 You’ll also appreciate the extra breathing room in your budget.